Infrared spectroscopy discriminated variations in soil properties and extent of organic matter decomposition for Alaskan soils.

 Argonne National Laboratory

-This study was supported by the US Department of Energy, Office of Science, Office of Biological and Environmental Research, Climate and Environmental Science Division, Terrestrial Ecosystem Science Program under contract DE-AC02-06CH11357 to Argonne National Laboratory.
+This study was supported by the Climate and Environmental Science Division's Terrestrial Ecosystem Science Program of the Office of Biological and Environmental Research, within the U.S. Department of Energy Office of Science under contract DE-AC02-06CH11357 to Argonne National Laboratory.

 Argonne Terrestrial Ecosystem Science SFA